 How to Make Sub Sauce

-Combine all the ingredients in a shaker and shake well.
+- Combine all the ingredients in a shaker or mason jar.

 - If you don’t have soybean oil, you can substitute canola oil or saffron oil for it.